 Although a Greek philosopher once said, "the only constant in life is change," I can think of no better saying that better exemplifies the candy industry or our model for nine decades of survival.

-Building the Internet's largest candy store is a fun challenge—during the process, I learned much about the history of a product that brings joy to many and has sustained my family.
+Building the Internet's largest candy store is a fun challenge—in the process, I learned a great deal about the history of a product that brings joy to many and has sustained my family.

-Throughout my career, I have wondered which direction my company would go, all the more during the pandemic of 2020, which was among the most challenging times.
+Throughout my career, I have wondered which direction my company would take, especially during the 2020 pandemic, one of the most challenging times.

 Candy and snacks may have become a commodity.
 Still, we remain true to our mission of providing a quality product at a reasonable cost while offering the best customer service.

-No one said this would be easy, nor that my hair would not turn to a lighter shade of grey, but I am always up for a good challenge and find it hard to believe that I have been working here for over thirty years!
+No one said this would be easy, nor that my hair would not turn to a lighter shade of grey, especially after our last site redesign, but I am always up for a good challenge and find it hard to believe that I have been working here for over thirty years!

 This needlepoint was made by Jon's mother, Myrna Prince, for Gerald Prince circa 1976